By David F. Kramer

 Keeping Your Home Clean of Pet Hair

 When it comes to quick pickups of dog hair from clothes and furniture, Rozanski is partial to hand rollers from companies such as 3M.
 If you have wood flooring in your home, a Swiffer or similar type of broom might do just as well as a vacuum, but you will still need one to get in the nooks and crannies of your furniture.
-Again, none of these actions will completely eliminate shed hair from your home, but they will help you go to great lengths to combat it.
+Again, none of these actions will completely eliminate shed hair from your home, but they will help you combat it.

 Using Air Filters to Control Pet Hair in the Home

-Pet hair and dander in the air can exacerbate allergies, asthma and other conditions, and often the conventional filtering that comes with heating and air conditioning systems won’t be enough to create an easy breathing environment.
+Pet hair and dander in the air can exacerbate allergies, asthma and other conditions, and often the conventional filtering that comes with heating and air conditioning systems won’t be robust enough to create an easy breathing environment.
 There are many standalone air filters you can purchase, but Rozanski says she has had particular success with Aprilaire products.

-Obviously, frequent filter changes are a must, and for heavily shedding dogs, you might want to change filters more often than the company recommends.
+Obviously, frequent filter changes are a must, and for heavily shedding dogs, you might even want to change filters more often than the company recommends.

 “My suggestion for most owners is to learn about your dog and the breed before making a decision on purchasing or adopting the pet.
 You need to understand the requirements for that pet in terms of veterinary care, nutrition, and maintenance,” says Dr. Denish.